-3.3 Resources Not Discussed in Detail
+3.1.4 Resources Not Discussed in Detail

-The following resources were eliminated from further analysis in this SEA because effects are negligible, or the project refinements that constitute the Proposed Action would not create additional impacts to these resources: air quality; hydrology and hydraulics; land use; mineral resources; socioeconomics, population, and environmental justice; climate change; hazardous wastes and materials; geological resources; noise; public utilities and service systems; and cultural resources.
+The following resources were eliminated from further analysis in this SEA because the effects of the Proposed Action on these resources would be negligible, or the project refinements that constitute the Proposed Action would not create additional impacts to these resources: air quality; hydrology and hydraulics; land use; mineral resources; socioeconomics, population, and environmental justice; climate change; geological resources; public utilities and service systems; and cultural resources.
 These resources and their previous analyses are shown in Table 3-1.
-Please note that these resources would still have effects under the No Action Alternative, however they are not being discussed further in this document as they have been sufficiently discussed in the prior environmental documents shown in Table 3-1.